Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

         self.rng = random.Random()   # create our rng
         self.rng.seed()   # automatically seeds with current time

+Make sure you add it with one indentation level more than the `class` line (ie. with four spaces before the `def`).

 Now, the first two lines may look a little daunting, but it's just administrative stuff required if you want to use a custom __init__.
 If we didn't want to do so, we wouldn't have to, but it's not uncommon so I decided